Affine Deligne-Lusztig varieties associated to additive affine Weyl group elements

 The current paper is one of several recent papers which addresses the non-emptiness question for affine Deligne-Lusztig varieties inside the affine flag variety.
 In the context of the affine flag variety, there is no simple inequality that characterizes the non-emptiness pattern.
 Here, Mazur's inequality is again necessary, but for most pairs $(x,b)$ this inequality does not suffice to yield non-emptiness of $X_x(b)$.
 In the simplest situation in which $b=1$ and $x$ corresponds to an alcove in the ``shrunken'' Weyl chambers, Reuman characterized the elements $x$ for which $X_x(1)$ is non-empty in types $A_1, A_2,$ and $C_2$ (see \cite{Reu}), and he conjectured that his findings were a general pattern.
 In \cite{Be1}, we extended Reuman's results to classify all pairs $(x,b)$ for which $X_x(b)$ is non-empty in the case $G=SL_3$.
-A recent result of G\"{o}rtz, Haines, Kottwitz, and Reuman \cite{GHKRadlvs} provides a description, which is conjectured to be a characterization, for determining emptiness of affine Deligne-Lusztig sets associated to any basic loop group element.
+A recent result of G\"{o}rtz, Haines, Kottwitz, and Reuman \cite{GHKRadlvs} provides a description, which is conjectured to be a characterization, for determining emptiness of affine Deligne-Lusztig sets associated to any basic loop group element, and our result provides a partial converse to the main theorem in \cite{GHKRadlvs}.

+In this paper, we use purely combinatorial techniques to prove non-emptiness for a class of affine Deligne-Lusztig varieties associated to affine Weyl group elements which satisfy a certain length additivity criterion.
+The two main ingredients are the theory of cuspidal conjugacy classes as developed by Geck and Pfeiffer in \cite{GP}, and the combinatorics of certain fully commutative elements in the finite Weyl group (see \cite{StFC}).
+The fully commutative elements in a Coxeter group have special properties which are related to the smoothness of Schubert varieties.
+In particular, the characterization of fully commutative elements in terms of pattern avoidance given by Stembridge in \cite{StRW} is used by Billey and Postnikov in \cite{BillPost} to generalize the results of Lakshmibai and Sandhya in \cite{LakSand} and Fan in \cite{Fan} to describe families of smooth Schubert varieties.
+It would be interesting to see if this connection generalizes to the Frobenius-twisted context to provide additional geometric information about affine Deligne-Lusztig varieties.